All Products

 Usage notes

-• The DDL operations that are performed to delete data in the source database may cause data loss, especially when the incremental write module is restarted after which the operations.
-Make sure that the data in the source and destination databases is consistent.
+• Data-clearing DDL operations in the source database may cause data loss, especially if the incremental write module restarts after the operation.
+You are responsible for ensuring data consistency.

-• During full or incremental data synchronization, DTS creates a database or schema named dts in the destination instance and creates multiple transaction tables in the database or schema.
-Do not perform DML operations on the transaction tables when the DTS task is running.
+• Full and incremental synchronization tasks create a database or schema named dts in the destination instance.
+These tasks also create multiple transactional tables in the database or schema.
+Do not perform DML operations on these transactional tables while the DTS task is running.

-• DTS performs a full table scan on a table that does not have primary keys or UNIQUE constraints and generates a table snapshot during full data synchronization.
+• During full synchronization, DTS performs a full table scan on tables that do not have primary keys or UNIQUE constraints and generates table snapshots.

 Procedure

-1. Go to the Configure Objects step of a forward synchronization task.
+1. Go to the Configure Objects step in the forward sync task.

 Note